DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Rotation()` is bugged when selecting the `"periodic"` boundary condition.
 It now throws an exception if this boundary condition is used, rather than potentially crashing the program.

+- The numeric function `dip::modulo()` didn't handle all cases correctly.

 ### Updated dependencies

 - Updated LibTIFF to version 4.7.1.